Finally, how many efficiencies supercomputers have? And, what do they measure?: The effect of different contributions to

-Theory can display data from systems with any contributors with any parameters, but from measured data, only the sum of all contributions can be concluded, although dedicated measurements can reveal value of separated contributions experimentally.
-The publicly available data enable us to draw only conclusions of limited validity.
+Theory can display data from systems with any contributors with any parameters.
+From measured data, we can conclude only the sum of all contributions, although dedicated measurements can reveal the value of separated contributions experimentally.
+The publicly available data enable us to conclude mainly of limited validity.